jmtd/opinionated-ikiwiki/README.md

 Then access your wiki at <http://localhost:8080>
 or pull/push to <http://localhost:8080/git/ikiwiki.git>

-The default web user is `admin` and password `password`.
+The default user is `admin` and password `password`.
+This is needed for editing the wiki via the web interface or pushing/pulling from the git repositories over HTTP.
-The Git repositories URIs are currently unprotected.

 ## TODO